Philippine banks’ loan growth slows to near 2-year low - BusinessWorld Online

-Home Top Stories Philippine banks’ loan growth slows to near 2-year low
+Home Editors' Picks Philippine banks’ loan growth slows to near 2-year low

 Philippine banks’ loan growth slows to near 2-year low